sauerburger/doxec/README.md

 | `console` | *none* | Run all lines starting with `$`.
 All other lines are ignored.
 This operation fails, if the return value of a command is non-zero. |
 | `console_output` | *none* | Run all lines starting with `$`.
 All following lines without a leading `$`, are compared to the `stdout` of the previous command.
 This operation fails, if the outputs differ, or the return value is non-zero. |

-# Trivia
-In this early version doxec I have not implemented some kind of meta-execution to run doxec on this README file, so ironically the tutorial for doxec could be out-of-sync with the actual code.